-Storing Reclaimed Timber for Future DIY Projects
+Storing Reclaimed Wood for DIY Projects

 Where and How to Store Scrap Wood

-Disposal of Surplus or Unwanted Salvaged and Scrap Wood
+Disposal of Surplus or Unwanted Scrap Wood

 What to Salvage and When

-When starting a DIY Project to renovate or replace something in the home e.g. a kitchen or bathroom renovation, replacing old shelves or built-in cupboards I start by carefully dismantling the old and salvaging what I can.
+When starting a DIY project to renovate or replace something in the home—e.g., a kitchen or bathroom renovation to replacing old shelves or built-in cupboards—I start by carefully dismantling the old and salvaging what I can.
 Often much of what you salvage can be reused in the same project, saving money on not needing to buy so much new wood.

-Also, when dismantling existing built-in furniture and fixtures the pieces of wood or wood panels you remove often have fittings attached such as hinges, handles and sometimes glass which you may also wish to remove and salvage; even if you dispose of the wood itself.
+Also, when dismantling existing built-in furniture and fixtures, the pieces of wood or wood panels you remove often have fittings attached, such as hinges, handles, and sometimes glass which you may also wish to remove and salvage; even if you dispose of the wood itself.

 Woodworm and Wood Rot

 Salvaged wood, especially from older houses, may have rot and or signs of woodworm.
-If the wood has rot it should be burnt or skipped; particularly dry rot which should be burnt quickly.
+If the wood has rot, it should be burnt or skipped; particularly dry rot, which should be burnt quickly.

-However, any salvaged wood should be checked for rot and signs of woodworm, especially wood reclaimed from unheated areas of the house such as your loft or attic and if you find any signs of woodworm then decide whether to dispose of it or treat it.
-If the woodworm attack is minimal or the piece of wood salvaged is important enough for restoration then there are plenty of good woodworm treatment products available in the UK market that are inexpensive to buy and fully effective.
+However, any salvaged wood should be checked for rot and signs of woodworm, especially wood reclaimed from unheated areas of the house such as your loft or attic and if you find any signs of woodworm, then decide whether to dispose of it or treat it.
+If the woodworm attack is minimal or the piece of wood salvaged is important enough for restoration, then there are plenty of good woodworm treatment products available in the UK market that are inexpensive to buy and fully effective.

 Temporary Storage Solution